spotlightpa/poor-richard/content/about-faqs.md

 **Q: What does Spotlight PA cover?**

 **A:** Spotlight PA’s reporters are assigned to cover the state government’s many departments, agencies and commissions, as well as significant local and regional issues that cut across political and geographic boundaries.
-Their goal is to produce journalism that drives change.
+Their goal is to produce digital-first journalism that drives change.

+**Q: What is "digital-first journalism"?**

+**A:** Digital-first journalism means we make all of our editorial decisions based on the best way to reach modern-day readers online and in the forms and formats they like most for consuming news.
+While some of our stories will take the traditional, narrative form, we'll seek to innovate using data and visual tools to create new, interesting and engaging storytelling forms.
+And we won't be afraid to experiment.

 **Q: How does Spotlight PA measure its success?**